- Safety - do not go outside the hotels after dark without a group.

 From Traci Z:

-There is a weekly Farmer's market in front of the LA Library.
-I believe
+There is a weekly Farmer's market in front of the LA Library but the location

 There is also a Farmer's Market, which is about four blocks away from the